 California Legislative Women's Caucus 2017-2018

-At the start of the 2017-2018 legislative session, the California Legislative Women’s Caucus had unfortunately decreased its membership to 26 members, the lowest since 1998.
-Due to special elections over the course of the last few months, the Caucus picked up two additional seats.
-Currently, there are 28 members total.
-There are nine women in the Senate and 19 women in the Assembly.
-Of those 28 women, 22 are Democrats and 6 are Republicans.
+At the start of the 2019-2020 legislative session, the California Legislative Women’s Caucus had increased its membership to 36 members.
+It is one of the largest women's caucuses in the nation.
+Of the 36 members, there are 13 women in the Senate and 23 women in the Assembly.
+Of those 36 women, 31 are Democrats and 5 are Republicans.

 In sharp contrast to the first women’s caucus in 1985, many of today’s elected women serve as Chairs and Vice-Chairs of the Senate and Assembly policy committees, as well as, leadership positions in both parties.
 In a historic move, the Senate has elected its first woman President pro Tempore, Senator Toni G. Atkins.
-She will work alongside Minority Leader, Senator Patricia C. Bates.
+She works alongside Minority Leader, Senator Shannon Grove.
 It is the first time that two women lead the Senate.

 Women continue to break barriers in the Legislature through their own personal stories of triumph in elective office.